 - 1. On-campus or off-campus but in-town affiliate site: - a.
-Report to the Holmes Clinic of the University Health Services Hours of Operation: 8:00 am - 4:00 pm; Monday - Friday - b.
+Report to the Holmes Clinic of the University Health Services Hours of Operation: 8:00 am 4:00 pm; Monday Friday - b.
 Call Dr. Michael Donaworth - i.
 (513) 475-8690 (UC Health Orthopaedics) - ii.
 (513) 556-2564 (UC Student Health Services) - iii.
 (513) 584-6863 (academic office) - 2.
 Outside the hours of the University Health Services but in-town - a.
 Report to University Hospital Emergency Department - b.
 Call Emergency Department Physician 584-AMEN - c.
 Call Dr. Donaworth to report the incident - 3.
 Out-of-town incidents - a.
-Follow the procedures of the clinical site or report to the nearest hospital emergency department - b.
-Call the AT Program Clinical Education Coordinator or Program Director and/or Dr. Donaworth as soon as possible to report the incident.
+Follow the procedures of the clinical site or report to the nearest hospital emergency department - In all cases, call the MSAT Program Coordinator of Clinical Education or Program Director and/or Dr. Donaworth as soon as possible to report the incident.

+SECTION ELEVEN

-SECTION ELEVEN BACKGROUND CHECKS
+BACKGROUND CHECKS

 A criminal background check is required of each student accepted into the Athletic Training Program and is required prior to beginning of classes.
 It is likely that students will be required to undergo subsequent background checks while enrolled in the Athletic Training Program based on the clinical sites to which they are assigned.
-The minimally acceptable background check includes both an FBI and BCI check.
+The minimally acceptable background check is a social security background check (once at UC, some clinical sites will require both an FBI and BCI check using fingerprints).
 The cost of these background checks is the responsibility of the student.
 The Athletic Training Program uses a service provider, CERTIPHI, to manage the background check process.
 Specific information about the CERTIPHI procedure will be provided when a student accepts an offer of admission.